 My dissertation consists of three applied microeconomic papers that remedy these deficits.
 Two study family homelessness.

-Using an original administrative dataset in the context of a scarcity induced-natural experiment in New York City, I investigate how exogenous variation in government benefits affects behavior.
+watch Using an original administrative dataset in the context of a scarcity induced-natural experiment in New York City, I investigate how exogenous variation in government benefits affects behavior.
 My third paper expands the inquiry to all primary school students, but considers a similarly-underappreciated academic intervention: aerobic exercise.

 The school-based distance running program I study is a promising means of jointly addressing childhood inactivity and academic lethargy, especially among disadvantaged youth.
 Exercise can be public policy.
 In addition to their policy relevance, these papers contribute to the literature on causal inference in microeconomics by applying an array of cutting-edge econometric techniques, including instrumental variables, regression discontinuity, fixed effects, and difference-in-differences.
 Janet Cerda is a Ph.
 In Los Angeles, she worked with teachers and school leaders at a university-partnered public school to expand their dual language program to the secondary grades.

 Janet has also participated in advocacy work, collaborating with the Social and Public Art Resource Center to support bilingual programming funded by the Los Angeles Unified School District and parent workshops sponsored by Californians Together.
 Certainly, there are enormous benefits to the acquisition of English proficiency, but there are also significant economic, educational, social, and personal costs in the accompanying loss of the home language.
 Quantitative and qualitative data were collected over a six-year period using student measures used by teachers to inform instruction and teacher interviews that documented the strategies, practices, and challenges teachers encountered and managed.